E-GC/auto-game-servers/source/gmod/README.md

 | GMOD_SERVER_START_PARAMS |          | The default GMod server start parameters which you can modify.                                                                                                                              |
 | HETZNER_TOKEN            | X        | The token to use when communicating with the Hetzner API.
 See [Hetzner Cloud API Authentication](https://docs.hetzner.cloud/#overview-authentication)                                       |

+Furthermore, you should add a custom `gmod-content.tar.gz` file in order to deploy pre-adjusted content for the remote `garrysmod/` folder in the server directory.

 #### Remove resources

 In order to remove the packer snapshots open up the Hetzner Cloud Console and delete the snapshots manually.